Rebelion.org: Organization

 Rebelión emerged in 1996, developed from Spain by a nonprofit group of journalists who boosted another model of communication not dependent on large media or market conditionings.
 The site does not have physical location and works through organization by sections with a responsible assigned by section.
 The ideological orientation of published contents is based on:

 According to their promoters, it is an alternative means which publishes news that are not considered important by traditional media.
 Furthermore, it tries to give a different news treatment to "showing the interests that economic and political powers among the capitalist world hide in order to preserve their privileges and current status".
 It rests on Non governmental organizations and people who work to "change the world from a radically different, more just, equal and balanced perspective".

 The web site content is hosted on the servers of the Institute of Political Studies for Latin America and Africa (IEPALA), Gloobal.net.

-Rebelión has a team of Spanish language translators.
-People that translate texts into other languages make up, according to the website, about thirty people.
+Rebelión has a team of Spanish-language translators.
+Those who translate texts into other languages number, according to the website, about thirty people.

 Contents

-The website mostly harbors opinion articles, as well as news, interviews and reviews about current politic, social, economic and cultural themes all over the world.
+The website mostly contains opinion articles, as well as news, interviews and reviews about current politic, social, economic and cultural themes all over the world.
 There is an especial emphasis in Latin America and Near East.
 The highlight is the capitalism critics, the international American politics and the Zionism.
 Rebelión contains some sections: Free Knowledge, Culture, Social Ecology, Economy, Lies and Media, Opinion and Another World is Possible.
-Also has a territorial division between Africa, Argentina, Bolivia, Brasil, Chile, Colombia, Cuba, Ecuador, USA, Spain, Europe, Iraq, Mexico, Palestine, Near East, and Venezuela.
-As well, Rebelión contains digital books and texts for free download in its section Free Books.
+It also has geographical sections focusing on Africa, Argentina, Bolivia, Brazil, Chile, Colombia, Cuba, Ecuador, the USA, Spain, Europe, Iraq, Mexico, Palestine, the Near East, and Venezuela.
+Rebelión contains digital books and texts for free download in its section Free Books.

 The texts with an original Rebelión source has a license Creative Commons Acknowledgment nonprofit without derivative works.
 However, sometimes the text traduction license of famous writers it does not provide or it is a source unknown.

 Relevance

-The website has a Pagerank site in 7, according to Google, and depending on the site Alexa in the page lists more visited in the world occupied about the place number 22,000 in September 2009.
+The website has a Pagerank site in 7, according to Google.
+Alexa placed it at about rank 22,000 in September 2009.

-Rebelión has access statistics around 150000 read page per day, it is to say, 4,500,000 per month, and 80,000 access at the portrait each day.
-Alexa place Rebelión as the alternative Spanish information website most read in all over the world, with users who are from more than 50 countries.
+Rebelión has around 150,000 page reads per day.
+Alexa places Rebelión as the most read alternative Spanish information website in the world, with users from more than 50 countries.

-Meanwhile, in the documentation of the New Information and Communication Technologies master's degree, imparted by the UNED, Alicia Meynart defines Rebelión as an interesting website, with an alternative focus, compared to official information currents.
-At the same time, she states "shocked by the information amplitude".
-Also the University of Chile, into its Information and Libraries Services System, that includes Rebelión as a reference website in its online means lists.